hfrey1995/rock-paper-scissors/README.md

 conda activate my-game-env
 ```

-Check for Anaconda installation in command-line to ensure Anaconda has been installed:
+Check for Anaconda installation in the command-line to ensure Anaconda has been installed:

 ```sh
 conda --version